Marie Sophie Schwartz: Literary career

 Marie Sophie Schwartz was a very productive writer, especially after the death of her partner in 1858, when she was forced to support herself.
 She published numerous novels in book form as well as in serials.
 In her work she participated in contemporary public debate, particularly in regard to the social injustice and women's emancipation, and she criticized social snobbery and privileges of the nobility and supported women's rights and liberation.
 Her novels often portrayed conflicts between class and sex in the environment of the family novel.
 She was popular and successful, and her work were translated to Danish, German, French, English, Dutch, Czech, Hungarian and Polish.
-Among her work was Mannen av börd och qvinnan af folket (A Man of Birth and a Woman of the People) from 1858, in which she criticized the snobbery and privilege of the nobility, and reprinted in German around 1923, edited by Clara Hepner; Emancipationsvurmen (Enthusiasm of Emancipation) from 1860, in which she supported the independence and liberation of women; and what has been pointed out as her master piece: Positivspelarens son (The Son of the Barrel organ player) from 1863, in which she describes how someone born to a bad reputation only because of his birth can redeem himself by his personal acts.
+Among her work was Mannen av börd och qvinnan af folket (A Man of Birth and a Woman of the People) from 1858, in which she criticized the snobbery and privilege of the nobility, and reprinted in German around 1923, edited by Clara Hepner; Emancipationsvurmen (Enthusiasm of Emancipation) from 1860, in which she supported the independence and liberation of women; and what has been pointed out as her masterpiece: Positivspelarens son (The Son of the Barrel organ player) from 1863, in which she describes how someone born to a bad reputation only because of his birth can redeem himself by his personal acts.